amiralweb/AwZetaCacheBundle/Resources/meta/documentation.rst

          if (($data = $cache->restore('list', array('location'=> 125))) === false) {
                 // the data is missing or is outdated
                 // so make it and store it in cache
-                $data = 'data that consumes a lot of resources, and is related to my application parameter location value 125'
+                $data = 'data is related to my application parameter location value 125'
                 $cacheStack->store('list',$data, array('location'=>125));

          }

-         // you can retrive cached resources by parameter then add third parameter true to enable lookup ignoring attribute value
+         // you can retrive cached resources by parameter then add third parameter true
+         //to enable lookup ignoring attribute value

-         if (($data = $cache->restore('list', array('location')), true) === false) {
+         if (($data = $cache->restore('list', array('location')), true) !== false) {
-                // the data is missing or is outdated
-                // so make it and store it in cache
-                $data = 'data that consumes a lot of resources, and is related to my application parameter location value 125'
-                $cacheStack->store('list',$data, array('location'=>125));
+               // use $data

          }

-        // you can combine multiple parameters ( this example is from [Zeta Cache Component docs](http://zetacomponents.org/documentation/trunk/Cache/tutorial.html) )
+        // you can combine multiple parameters ( this example is from
+        // `Zeta Cache Component docs <http://zetacomponents.org/documentation/trunk/Cache/tutorial.html>`_

         $exampleData = array(
                                 'unique_id_3_a' => array( 'language' => 'en', 'section' => 'articles' ),